Quick Stress Relief

 The immobilization or “frozen” stress response

 Do you freeze when under stress?
 The immobilization stress response is often associated with a past history of trauma.
 When faced with stressful situations, you may find yourself totally stuck and unable to take action.
 Your challenge is to break free of your “frozen” state by rebooting your nervous system and reactivating the body’s natural “fight-or-flight” stress response.
-Physical movement that engages both your arms and legs, such as walking, swimming, running, dancing, climbing, or tai chi, can be particularly help.
+Physical movement that engages both your arms and legs, such as walking, swimming, running, dancing, climbing, or tai chi, can be particularly helpful.
 As you move, focus on your body and the sensations you feel in your limbs rather than your thoughts.
 This mindfulness element can help your nervous system become “unstuck” and move on.

 Tip 3: Bring your senses to the rescue